 “I was attacked from all angles by musical theater at a pretty early age,” Cinco Paul, who created the series with Ken Daurio, told Vulture.
 Paul grew up watching musicals with his mother, and wrote all the songs for Schmigadoon! based on his familiarity with the genre; there are also orchestrations by Doug Besterman, music supervision by David Chase, and a score by Christopher Willis.
 Each of the numbers in Schmigadoon! is born out of a specific kind of song in a 1930s-to-1960s musical — like a rogue carnival barker’s entreaty to a woman he’s just met, a loving wife’s ode to her troublesome husband, or a group number about the joys of pudding — though spun into its own comedic gambit.
 “One thing I did really early on was that I got the scores to all these musicals and played them through on the piano so I’d have them in my bones,” Paul said, “so that I would be emulating them but not totally imitating them.”

-With the six-episode first season now airing on Apple TV+, we asked Paul to talk us through the origins of the musical numbers in each episode, and the stories behind their references.
-We’ll update this post as new episodes premiere, so check back as Schmigadoon! reappears from the mist each week.
+With the six-episode first season now complete, we asked Paul to talk us through the origins of the musical numbers in each episode, and the stories behind their references.

 “Schmigadoon!,” the first episode of Schmigadoon!, introduces the town of Schmigadoon with a group number about, well, Schmigadoon — specifically, how great it is.
 Think “Camelot” from Camelot, or “Oklahoma” from Oklahoma!, or “It’s a Typical Day” from Li’l Abner.
 Paul started off here with what he thought of as “the lazy version of what the musical theater song is,” which they used in pitching the show, but then circled back to rewrite the full version of the song once the project was green-lit.
 “I really decided it needed to invoke Rodgers and Hammerstein a lot more than the first version I did, because it’s the first song here,” Paul said.
 To that end, the song now ends with a very Oklahoma! spelling lesson of everyone chanting “S!
 C!
 H!
 M!
 I!
 G!
 A!
 D!
 O!
 O!
 N!”